This post may contain affiliate links. Please see my disclosure policy for details.

 The main meeting point in the city for locals, Vilnius Cathedral Square sits at the heart of the Old Town.

-It’s home to the Palace of the Grand Dukes of Lithuania, the Cathedral Clock Tower, and Vilnius Cathedral which is one of the most important Catholic churches of Lithuania.
+It’s home to the Palace of the Grand Dukes of Lithuania, the Cathedral Clock Tower, and Vilnius Cathedral which is one of the most important Catholic churches in Lithuania.

 As well as the main attractions there are also little things to look out for like the footprints that resemble the Baltic way, the statue of Gediminas, and the Magic Brick where you can make a wish.